thousandbrainsproject/tbp.monty/rfcs/0000_RL_model_free_for_motor_system.md

 | 15     | SetSensorRotation (-)  | Rotate the sensor counterclockwise                                          | both       | `rotation_quat: Quaternion` |
 | 16     | OrientHorizontal       | Correction of position and orientation in the horizontal plane (with compensation) | surface   | `rotation_degrees: float`, `left_distance: float`, `forward_distance: float` |
 | 17     | OrientVertical         | Correction of position and orientation in the vertical plane                | surface   | `rotation_degrees: float`, `down_distance: float`, `forward_distance: float` |

-How to use in RL
-1. Q-learning and discrete actions
-The policy outputs an index from 0 to 17.
-Fixed directions, surface_step, free_step, rotation_step are used.
-Apply masking if on_object == 0 (disallow 0-7, 16-17).
-3. Parameterized SAC (current proposal)
-The policy outputs: action index (0-17) and a continuous parameter instaed of fixed step.
-4. Purely continuous SAC (future)
-The policy outputs a vector [Δx, Δy, Δz, Δθ, Δφ] and then interprets this as a combined motion.